History of Boeing: 1950s

 Boeing developed military jets such as the B-47 Stratojet and B-52 Stratofortress bombers in the late-1940s and into the 1950s.
 During the early 1950s, Boeing used company funds to develop the 367–80 jet airliner demonstrator that led to the KC-135 Stratotanker and Boeing 707 jetliner.
 Some of these were built at Boeing's facilities in Wichita, Kansas, which existed from 1931 to 2014.

 Between the last delivery of a 377 in 1950 and the first order for the 707 in 1955, Boeing was shut out of the commercial aircraft market.

 In the mid-1950s technology had advanced significantly, which gave Boeing the opportunity to develop and manufacture new products.
 One of the first was the guided short-range missile used to intercept enemy aircraft.
 By that time the Cold War had become a fact of life, and Boeing used its short-range missile technology to develop and build an intercontinental missile.

 In 1958, Boeing began delivery of its 707, the United States' first commercial jet airliner, in response to the British De Havilland Comet, French Sud Aviation Caravelle and Soviet Tupolev Tu-104, which were the world's first generation of commercial jet aircraft.
 With the 707, a four-engine, 156-passenger airliner, the U.S. became a leader in commercial jet manufacturing.
 A few years later, Boeing added a second version of this aircraft, the Boeing 720, which was slightly faster and had a shorter range.

+Boeing Aircraft Maintenance & Development (1956) Official Boeing B-52 and B-47 promotional film reel.

 Boeing was a major producer of small turbine engines during the 1950s and 1960s.
 The engines represented one of the company's major efforts to expand its product base beyond military aircraft after World War II.
 Development on the gas turbine engine started in 1943 and Boeing's gas turbines were designated models 502 (T50), 520 (T60), 540, 551 and 553.
 Boeing built 2,461 engines before production ceased in April 1968.
 Many applications of the Boeing gas turbine engines were considered to be firsts, including the first turbine-powered helicopter and boat.